 2. Reduced Income

 You may be employed but not earning the same salary you were a couple of years back when you made a set of financial decisions.
-Companies are under constant pressure to shareholders and actively seek ways to reduce expenses — including payroll costs.
-This can often translate to reducing layers of middle management, relocating jobs, pay cuts or reductions in bonuses.
+Companies are under constant pressure on shareholders and actively seek ways to reduce expenses — including payroll costs.
+This can often translate to reducing layers of middle management, relocating jobs, pay cuts, or reductions in bonuses.

 3. Job loss